jaouharder/Redmine-Chatbot/README.md

 ### How to install

 + Download or clone this repository
-+ Cut and paste or extract Redmine-Chatbot folder COMPONANTS (examples, bin and plugins) in *xatkit-director*/build (allow to replace)
++ Cut and paste or extract Redmine-Chatbot-master folder COMPONANTS (examples, bin and plugins) in *xatkit-director*/build (allow to replace)

 ### Quick start
 To start the chatbot :